jvalenzuela/atform/doc/source/setup.rst

 Every field must first be defined with :py:func:`atform.add_field`, regardless of how many tests it will be applied to.
-Once defined, the ``include_fields``, ``exclude_fields``, and ``active_fields`` parameters of :py:class:`atform.Test` can be used to adjust the fields listed on a single test.
+Once defined, the ``include_fields``, ``exclude_fields``, and ``active_fields`` parameters of :py:func:`atform.add_test` can be used to adjust the fields listed on a single test.
 To change the fields on a number of consecutive tests, :py:func:`atform.set_active_fields` can be used throughout the content area to alter the default fields.
 The :file:`field.py` example